-The special resolution regime helps to protect minority shareholders against important decisions being taken without proper consideration and, to the extent possible, consensus.
-In areas covered by a special resolution, a shareholder or group of shareholders together holding 25% of the shares can effectively oppose a resolution.
 The need for a special resolution may help good decision-making, ensuring important changes are better considered and an effort made to gain wider support than a simple majority.
 Of course, the special resolution regime can also work to a company’s disadvantage – when a required transaction is blocked by an intransigent minority.

-- Via a written shareholders’ resolution.
+- A written shareholders’ resolution.

 It’s important to use the right type of resolution.
 If you use an ordinary resolution where a special resolution is required, or don’t follow the correct procedure, the resolution could be invalid.

 Two weeks before a general meeting (the required notice period), it is proposed that a vote be taken on a special resolution to change the company’s name.

 At the meeting, voting commences on the proposed special resolution to change the company’s name.

 The company has 4,000 shares with equal voting rights, which are split between 7 shareholders in varying proportions.
 Only 5 shareholders are present at the meeting and voting.
 One shareholder casts their vote by proxy.